 Handout 3.
 An English specialist from Uzbekistan An English specialist from the United States Welcome to the Uzbek State World Welcome to the Uzbek State World Languages University.
 Languages University.
-Uzbek State World Applying the Languages University enables you to have enough competence to

-Languages University enables you to have enough competence to communicate with the world much more easily, since we provide our students with the sufficient knowledge based on both the language and culture.
+Applying the Uzbek State World Languages University enables you to have enough competence to communicate with the world much more have enough competence to communicate with the world much more easily, since we provide our students with the sufficient knowledge based on both the language and culture.

 We are delighted you have taken an interest in joining our community of language practitioners, scholars, and researchers and look forward to building a lasting and professional relationship with you.
-The university provides students with exceptional knowledge and skills in language learning, teaching, translation, and interpretation.
-As we believe in creating transformational learning experiences for students, we wholeheartedly support the connection between language and culture in our every day practices.
-Through our rigorous curriculum and exceptional teaching, you will gain enough competence to communicate interact and and with people

-Our undergraduates are able to obtain the skills of 27 languages that have their centers offering free face-to-face classes and speaking clubs.
-The lessons are professionally organized in three languages, namely Uzbek, Russian and English.
-Receiving their diplomas, the graduates have been employed at the ministry of foreign affairs, educational institutions, international companies, JV enterprises and other governmental as well nongovernmental as administrations.
+The university provides students with exceptional knowledge skills language and in learning, teaching, translation, and interpretation. believe As we in creating transformational learning experiences for students, we wholeheartedly support the connection between language and culture in our every day practices.
+Through our rigorous curriculum and exceptional teaching, you will gain enough competence to communicate and interact with people and Our undergraduates are able to obtain the skills of 27 languages that have their centers offering free face-to-face classes and speaking clubs.
+The lessons are organized professionally in three languages, namely Uzbek, Russian and English.
+Receiving their diplomas, the graduates have been employed at the ministry of foreign affairs, educational institutions, international companies, JV enterprises and other governmental as well as nongovernmental administrations.